ayuthmang/scb-openapi-oh-my-merchant-service/README.md

 ## Setup and config

-In order to start the system, you need to create an account and the app in [SCB Open Banking API Document](https://developer.scb/), because we need a serveral fields such as `API_KEY`, `API_SECRET`, `BILLER_ID`, `MERCHANT_ID`, `MERCHANT_TERMINAL_ID`.
+To start the system, you need to create an account and the app in [SCB Open Banking API Document](https://developer.scb/), because we need serveral fields such as `API_KEY`, `API_SECRET`, `BILLER_ID`, `MERCHANT_ID`, `MERCHANT_TERMINAL_ID`.

 ### Config the service

-After we registred an account and created an application in https://developer.scb/.
+After we registered an account and created an application in https://developer.scb/.
-We'll need to config serveral fields that we mention above.
+We'll need to config several fields that we mention above.

 To start, just copy and `.env.example` to `.env` and change the field that has prefix `<Your ...>` to yours.